-When someone talks about growing Darwinia plants, your first reaction may be: “What is a Darwinia plant?”
-Plants of the genus Darwinia are native to Australia and very drought tolerant after establishment.
+When someone talks about growing Darwinia plants, your first reaction may be: “what is a Darwinia plant?”
+Plants of the genus Darwinia are native to Australia and very drought-tolerant after establishment.
 Some 20 to 37 different species exist, but few are well known or cultivated very much in the United States.
 That being said, as gardeners look for waterwise flowering plants for the backyard, more and more are turning to Darwinia plants.

 What is a Darwinia Plant?

-Darwinia plants are evergreen, somewhat scrubby bushes that are only found in the wild in Western Australia.
+Darwinia plants are evergreen, somewhat scrubby bushes that are only found in the wild in western Australia.
 Two types exist, distinguishable by the Darwinia flowers.
 One group offers spectacular, bell-shaped flowers while the other grows smaller flowers and is known as the rose-type Darwinia.
 Popular Darwinia hookeriana shrubs grow to about 3 feet (1 m.) tall with small, terminal flowers surrounded by brilliant, red bracts that make the plant attractive.
 Bracts can appear six months before the flowers in generous numbers.
 You might find 250 bracts on a single plant!
 Darwinia flowers are wonderful for cutting and look great in an indoor bouquet.
 They also dry nicely.
 Just cut the Darwinia flowers and hang them in a cool, dark area to dry.

 Darwinia Growing Conditions